 Have the courage of your convictions and take on a new exciting phase in your life and career.

 A quality driven career development and talent professional with a thirteen year track record in the senior HR recruitment market.
 Previously I had careers in retail, HR, sales & marketing and ran my own family FMCG business.

-- Senior International HR Business PartnerPosted
+- Head of HR / Human Resources Business PartnerPosted